 Lise and Miles moved to New England in 2016 to realize a dream of working together close to nature, hosting travelers seeking a sense of place.

 As a youth, Miles lived in Southern Vermont for four winters working as a ski lift operator at Mount Snow.
-He loves to cook, especially breakfast (and most especially waffles in one of his collection of vintage-design waffle makers).
+He loves to cook, especially breakfast (and most especially yeast waffles in one of his collection of vintage-design waffle makers).
 Miles is a licensed boat captain and works on-call as crew for a university research vessel.
-He is a recreational rower and a lifelong diner and ocean liner buff.
+He is a recreational rower and a lifelong diner and ocean liner buff (as you’ll see).
 Miles has two adult sons.

 The first floor has a spacious farm kitchen with vintage Glenwood wood-fired stove.
-Step into our comfortable living room with original brick fireplace.
-The dining room looks west over the meadow, and the deck offers bird watching and peace and quiet any time of day.
+Step into our comfortable living room warmed by a new wood stove inserted in the original brick fireplace.
+The dining room looks west over the meadow, and the deck offers bird watching, star gazing, and peace and quiet any time of day.

 We have two large double occupancy first-floor bedrooms off the living room, (queen bed or a king bed) each with its own bath with tub and a vestibule providing exclusive double door privacy.
 The queen room has a romantic (decorative only) fireplace hearth.

 The second floor neighborhood has two bedrooms (queen bed or twin beds that can be joined as a king).
 They both have private bathrooms with stall showers and views of the meadow, perennial gardens, and farm buildings.
-These rooms are perfect for a family traveling together.
+These two rooms are perfect for a family traveling together.
+Each guest room has a key.

-All the rooms are stocked with shampoo, locally made soap, and low profile Turkish towels and robes to rejuvenate you after your day’s adventure.
-Need a yoga mat, just ask.
+All the rooms are stocked with shampoo, locally made soap, low profile Turkish towels, and robes to relax in after your day’s adventure.
+Yoga mats are kept in the living room.

 We serve our guests a hot breakfast using fresh organic or local Vermont ingredients.
 We try to be seasonal.
 If we know ahead, we can easily accommodate most dietary needs.
 Meat is always local and always optional.

 Start with colorful fruit over our own homemade nutty granola.
 Add some Green Mountain Creamery yogurt and enjoy freshly baked muffins or scones.
-Top all that off with one of our signature farm-to-table dishes: light, oat flour pancakes with our spring rhubarb or autumn apple compote, local maple syrup, and Duclos Farm bacon or scrambled Mo-Se Farm eggs, local pork sausage and fresh Lewis Creek Farm greens with maple orange dressing.
-Miles loves to make yeast-raised waffles and Lise’s specialty is creamy polenta made with Strafford Organic Creamery ½ and ½, roasted tomatoes, asparagus, and a crispy fried egg.
-Any morning, if you prefer, Miles will make you delicious scrambled eggs and whole grain toast.
+Top all that off with one of our signature farm-to-table dishes: light, oat flour pancakes with our spring rhubarb or autumn apple compote, local maple syrup, and Black River bacon; or maybe scrambled eggs from our own hens, toast made from Lise’s sour dough bread, local pork sausage and fresh spring greens with maple orange dressing.
+Miles loves to make yeast-raised waffles and Lise’s specialty is creamy polenta made with Stafford Organic Creamery ½ and ½, roasted tomatoes, our own asparagus, and a crispy fried egg.
+Any morning, if you prefer, Miles will make you delicious scrambled eggs and house-made whole grain sour dough toast.

 We serve breakfast in the dining room from 8:30- 9:30 each morning.
-Early risers, please, help yourselves to locally roasted coffee and tea at 7:30 a.m. (on the deck if it’s nice).
+Early risers, please, help yourselves to lovingly brewed, locally roasted coffee from Vermont Coffee Company and tea at 7:30 a.m. (on the deck if it’s nice).

 On the go?
 Coffee and tea, house-made granola, yogurt, and muffins or scones can be set out by 7:30 a.m.